 My daughter, Alex, was going through a veggie stage, asking for red peppers.
 Craig saw a pepper sale and came home with huge packages, amounting to 24 red peppers!
 After two peppers, Alex was bored with them.
 I used them for many recipes over the next week or so, then froze some, but we had some spoilage.

 The next day, Alex wanted Brussel sprouts, cauliflower, and cucumbers.
 Of course, Craig found a sale and bulked up again.
 I am appreciative that Craig was doing a lot of the shopping those days.
 However, I finally pointed out the amount we were throwing out was outweighing the cost savings.
 There are better cost savings when buying large quantities of non-perishable items.
 That is not true when perishable food spoils.

 8. Buy Generic Brands

 Brand marketing for products is higher for often the same quality when you buy name brands.
-The private brands (also known as private label or generic brand) and the name brands are often sitting next to each other, so it is easy to compare the ingredients’ labels.
-They are usually identical except for the price, with the generic brand costing one third-to-two thirds less.
+The private brands (also known as private label or generic brands) and the name brands are often sitting next to each other, so it is easy to compare the ingredients’ labels.
+They are usually identical except for the price, with the generic brand costing one-third to two-thirds less.
 These savings are very worthwhile.